senthilva/RL_car_using_T3D/README.md

             Action Loss should be large positive ( they are los positive in CNN network) Q1 should be large negative ( they are small negative in CNN network)

   >- Led me to realize i had not used Batch Normalization across layers.
-Enabled that and network only slightly improved
+Enabled that and network slightly improved.But, still on going on the road.